Find Trade Colleges

 Cincinnati, OH

-With a ranking of #9, Mount St. Joseph University did quite well on this year’s best value schools for health sciences & services students working on their bachelor’s degree.
-Mount St. Joe is a small private not-for-profit school located in the suburb of Cincinnati.
+Mount St. Joseph University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
+It came in at #9 on the list.
+Mount St. Joe is a small private not-for-profit school located in the large suburb of Cincinnati.

 In-state tuition fees for undergraduate students at Mount St. Joe are $34,900 per year.